 UI beneficiaries must also apply for at least three jobs a week and keep a record of their work searches that can be made available upon request.
-Work searches can include: registering with a union hall, private employment agency, and school placement facilities as well as attending job search seminars and hob fairs.
+Work searches can include: registering with a union hall, private employment agency, and school placement facilities as well as attending job search seminars and job fairs.

 Eligibility for EDD Indiana Earning Requirement

 Unemployment insurance eligibility also requires that the former employee has total wage credits during their “base period” that are equal to at least one and one-half times their highest quarter wages.
-Unemployment beneficiaries must also have base period wages totalling at least $4,200, with $2,500 of those wages earned in the last six months of the base period.
+Unemployment beneficiaries must also have base period wages totaling at least $4,200, with $2,500 of those wages earned in the last six months of the base period.